 - Heat the milk and sour cream for 15-20 seconds in the microwave to bring to room temperature.
 I do this in my glass measuring cup to save using another bowl.

-- Add half of the flour mixture and stir on low until mostly incorporated.
+- Add half of the flour and stir on low until mostly incorporated.

-- Add the remaining flour mixture and stir until mostly incorporated.
+- Add the remaining flour, baking powder and salt and stir until mostly incorporated.
 Scrape down the sides of the bowl and beat on high (or briskly with the whisk) until smooth – about 10-15 seconds.

 - Pour the batter into the prepared bundt pan and bake 55 minutes – 1 hour 10 minutes or until a toothpick inserted in the center comes out dry.

-- Cool in the pan for just 5 minutes, then invert onto a wire rack to cool completely.
+- Cool in the pan for just 5 minutes, then loosen the edges with a knife or mini spatula.